-XIII.
+XIV.
 FORMAL COMPLAINT

-A Complainant may file a Formal Complaint with the Title IX Coordinator requesting that the University investigate and adjudicate a report of Title IX Sexual Harassment in accordance with the provisions "Investigation" and "Adjudication."
+A Complainant may file a Formal Complaint with the Title IX Coordinator requesting that the University investigate and adjudicate a report of Title IX Sexual Harassment in accordance with the provisions outlined in the "Informal Resolution" (p.
+21), "Investigation" (p.
+22), and "Formal Resolution" (p.
+24) Sections of this Policy.
 Provided, however, that at the time the Complainant submits a Formal Complaint, the Complainant must be participating in, or attempting to participate in, one or more of the University's Education Programs or Activities.

-A Complainant may file a Formal Complaint with the Title IX Coordinator in person, by regular mail, or by email using the contact information specified in "Reporting Title IX Sexual Harassment."
-No person may submit a Formal Complaint on the Complainant's behalf.
+A Complainant may file a Formal Complaint with the Title IX Coordinator in person, by regular mail, or by email using the contact information specified in "Reporting Title IX Sexual Harassment" (p.
+8).
+No person may submit a Formal Complaint on the Complainant's behalf unless the Complainant is a minor.

 In any case, including a case where a Complainant elects not to file a Formal Complaint, the Title IX Coordinator may file a Formal Complaint on behalf of the University if doing so is not clearly unreasonable.
 Such action will normally be taken in limited circumstances involving serious or repeated conduct or where the alleged perpetrator may pose a continuing threat to the University Community.
-Factors the Title IX Coordinator may consider include (but are not limited to):
+Factors the Title IX Coordinator may consider include:

-- The alleged Respondent is likely to commit additional acts of Title IX Sexual Harassment, such as: - Whether there have been other Title IX Sexual Harassment complaints about the same alleged Respondent; - Whether the alleged Respondent has a history of arrests or records from a prior school indicating a history of violence; - Whether the alleged Respondent threatened further Title IX Sexual Harassment against the Complainant or others; - Whether the Title IX Sexual Harassment was committed by multiple perpetrators - The Title IX Sexual Harassment was perpetrated with a weapon - The Complainant is a minor - The University possesses other means to obtain relevant evidence of the Title IX Sexual Harassment (e.g., security cameras or personnel, physical evidence) - The Complainant's report reveals a pattern of perpetration (e.g., via illicit use of drugs or alcohol) at a given location or by a particular group.
+- The Respondent is likely to commit additional acts of Title IX Sexual Harassment, such as: - Whether there have been other Title IX Sexual Harassment complaints about the Respondent; - Whether the Respondent has a history of arrests or records from a prior school indicating a history of violence; - Whether the Respondent threatened further Title IX Sexual Harassment against the Complainant or others; - Whether the Title IX Sexual Harassment was committed by multiple Respondents - The Title IX Sexual Harassment was perpetrated with a weapon - The Complainant is a minor - The University possesses other means to obtain relevant evidence of the Title IX Sexual Harassment (e.g., security cameras or personnel, physical evidence) - The Complainant's report reveals a pattern of perpetration (e.g., via illicit use of drugs or alcohol) at a given location or by a particular group.

-If the Complainant or the Title IX Coordinator files a Formal Complaint, then the University will commence an investigation as specified in "Reporting Title IX Sexual Harassment" and proceed to adjudicate the matter as specified in "Adjudication," below.
-In all cases where a Formal Complaint is filed, the Complainant will be treated as a party, irrespective of the party's level of participation.
+If the Complainant or the Title IX Coordinator files a Formal Complaint, then the University will commence an investigation as specified in "Investigation" (p.
+22) and proceed to adjudicate the matter as specified in "Formal Resolution" (p.
+24) below.
+In all cases where a Formal Complaint is filed, the Complainant will be treated as a party, irrespective of their level of participation.